IDilantha/POS-Maven-NativeHibernateWithSpring/README.md

-# Point of Sale System with Maven and Native Hibernate and Spring
+# Point of Sale System with Maven and Native Hibernate+Spring

 Getting Started